NishantBharali/Control-Design-of-a-Quadcopter/README.md

-# Quadcopter simulation in MATLAB/Simulink
+# Control Design - Quadcopter simulation in MATLAB/Simulink

 Main objective: To model and design the control system for the quadcopter in simulation.
 Auxiliary scripts aid in obtaining the parameters of a specific physical quadcopter.